Digital Mental Health Resources for LGBTQ+ and Allies

 More Than Organs

-Kay Ulanday Barrett shares her poems in this book to talk about her experiences as a queer and brown person to help readers realize they aren’t alone.
+Kay Ulanday Barrett’s poems share her experiences as a queer and brown person, helping readers realize they aren’t alone.

 Life Isn’t Binary

-Life Isn’t Binary is a book that shows readers life isn’t always black and white through a frank examination of transgenderism and how it changed over the years.
+Life Isn’t Binary shows readers life isn’t always black and white through a frank examination of transgender identities and how understandings of these identities have changed over the years.

 Headcase: LGBTQ Writers & Artists on Mental Health and Wellness

-The two editors behind this book collected a series of essays and articles from LGBTQ artists and writers about what mental health means to them.
+A collected series of essays and articles from LGBTQ artists and writers about mental health and wellness.

 Why Has Nobody Told Me Before?

-Dr. Julie Smith is a mental health professional who wrote this book to provide readers with tools they can use to examine their mental health and see where they need help.
+Dr. Julie Smith, a mental health professional, wrote this book to provide readers with tools they can use to examine their mental health and uncover where they need support.

 Queer Up: An Uplifting Guide to LGBTQ+ Love, Life and Mental Health